Are you ready to move to a new country? Before saying goodbye to your existing home, foreign movers can consult this moving checklist to study abroad.

 Often, take the exchange rates between your local currency and the one at your new destination into account.
 Define how much money you think you would need and set up a budget for the week.
 That way, premature cash withdrawals from ATMs in your destination country can be avoided, translating into transaction fees.

 Book Your Flight 3 Months Before

 3 to 4 months in advance is the safest time to book international flights.
 Get told at that time of the year of the average price of flights to your destination, so you know what to expect and identify the right choice for rates.

 This could be the time to get one if you don’t have a credit card.
 As a backup to your budget, a credit card can be handy if you use it wisely.
 Be sure to apply for one that is travel-friendly and does not charge international transaction fees.

 Register Your Journey With Your Country’s Local Embassy or Consulate

 It is also good to register your trip with the embassy or consulate in your country of origin, in your country of destination, for safety and security purposes.
 That way, in the event of an emergency there (e.g., weather emergencies or natural disasters), you will receive updates, notifications, and support.

 Take Inventory of Your Belongings Six Weeks Before

 Take advantage of this chance to start a new life elsewhere, to search your belongings and clean your wardrobe.
 It is a good time to recycle, sell, or get rid of items that you no longer need or use.
-Create a list of the things that you want to carry with you when studying abroad.
+Create a list of the things that you want to carry with you when go for study abroad.
 You’ll know how many suitcases you need, that way.